isamu-isozaki/teamai_test/anti-harassment/index.html.md

 ### Course

-[COM 001 Common Ground: Prevention of Harassment, Sexual Harassment, and Abusive Conduct in the workplace (2 hrs)](https://learning.willinteractive.com/) This training will be assigned to all managers using [Will Interactive's content and LMS platform](https://willinteractive.com/).
-Details on how to use the platform can be found on the [learning and development page.](/handbook/people-operations/learning-and-development/index.html#common-ground-harassment-prevention-for-managers)
+[COM 001 Common Ground: Prevention of Harassment, Sexual Harassment, and Abusive Conduct in the workplace (2 hrs/index.html.md)](https://learning.willinteractive.com/index.html.md/index.html.md) This training will be assigned to all managers using [Will Interactive's content and LMS platform](https://willinteractive.com/index.html.md/index.html.md).
+Details on how to use the platform can be found on the [learning and development page.](https://github.com/isamu-isozaki/teamai_test/tree/master/people-operations/learning-and-development/index.html#common-ground-harassment-prevention-for-managers/index.html.md)
 Once the course has been completed each manager will receive a certificate of completion which will be kept on their employee record in BambooHR.

 ## Country & US State Specific Requirements

-### GitLab BV (The Netherlands)
+### GitLab BV (The Netherlands/index.html.md)
 **Complaint Procedure**

 If attempts to solve the problem in an informal manner prove insufficient or if these attempts were refused or proved to be ineffective, the victim may follow the procedure below.